ptitle/epm/README.md

 The following R package dependencies are required:

-`terra, sf, rgdal, spdep, ape, geomorph, pbapply`
+`terra, sf, ape, viridisLite, pbapply, Rcpp`

-Additionally, the R package `tmap` provides additional functionality.
+Additionally, the R packages `tmap`, `data.table` and `spdep` provide additional functionality or speed improvements.

 To install, run the following in R: `remotes::install_github('ptitle/epm')`

 [Check out the wiki for explanations and discussions of the available options.](https://github.com/ptitle/epm/wiki)